uixmat/firestarta/README.md

-# NextAuth with OAuth & Route Handlers
+# NextAuth with OAuth & Route Handlers, Prisma and MonogoDB
 This is a very simple repository showing you how to render session data using NextAuth OAuth providers (Github in this case) both on server and client side in the app directory.
+A user is created in MonogoDB by using Prisma ORM.

 ## Dependencies

 - Next.js
 - NextAuth
+- Prisma
 - Typescript
 - Sass
+- MonogDB _(or any db of your choosing)_

 ## Setup